What are mitochondria?

 - Energy metabolism: L-carnitine as a "biocarrier" of fatty acids into the mitochondria

-- 95% of the occurrence of L-carnitine in heart and.skeletal muscles, as there is a great need for energy and thus "mitochondria"
+- 95% of the occurrence of L-carnitine in heart and...Skeletal muscles, because there is a high energy demand and therefore a high "mitochondrial demand" there.

 - Membrane-stabilizing, antioxidant and neuroprotective properties